-If cloudy vision from cataracts is making your daily activities more difficult, it’s probably time to consider having cataract surgery.
-An ophthalmologist can remove your eye’s cloudy natural lens and replace it with an artificial lens, restoring clear vision.
-If you are ready to explore this option, choosing a qualified, successful eye surgeon is your first step.
+Is cloudy vision from cataracts making your daily activities more difficult?
+It may be time to consider having cataract surgery.
+Ophthalmologists can replace your eye’s cloudy natural lens with an artificial lens.
+The new lens will restore clear vision.
+Follow these steps to choose a qualified, successful eye surgeon.

-- An ophthalmologist should never guarantee perfect vision from surgery.
-You should be told that you may still need eyeglasses under certain conditions.
+- Did the ophthalmologist guarantee perfect vision from surgery?
+They should never make these guarantees.
+They should tell you that you may still need eyeglasses under certain conditions.

-- Find out who will see you the day after surgery to check how you are healing (the surgeon, another ophthalmologist or an optometrist).
+- Who will see you later in the day or the day after surgery to check how you are healing?
+This might be the surgeon, another ophthalmologist or an optometrist.

-- Ask the surgeon if their surgical center has ever had an outbreak of eye infections affecting multiple patients.
+- Ask the surgeon if their surgical center has ever had an outbreak of eye infections that affected more than one patient.
 If so, how many times?
-(This is a very rare occurrence, but it is a serious problem to be aware of.)
+(This is rare, but it is a serious problem to be aware of.)